Parent page: PCB Objects

 Properties page: Region Properties

 During placement, the Region mode of the Properties panel can be accessed by pressing the Tab key.
+Once the Region is placed, all options appear.

 After placement, the Region mode of the Properties panel can be accessed in one of the following ways: